 - Hands On Health Australia (HoHa) - CQUniversity partnered with Hands On Health Australia (HoHA) to provide chiropractic care to members of the local community who were in need of chiropractic care and were unable to afford it previously.
 This partnership started in 2019 and continued throughout 2021.

 - Mackay Hospital and Health Services (MHHS) - CQUniversity entered into a partnership with MHHS to enhance the leadership and clinical capabilities of their clinical and non-clinical staff by delivering a Certificate IV in Leadership and Management.
 Thi partnership commences in 2019 and concluded in 2021.

 - CQUniversity partnership with Wide Bay Hospital and Health Service on research opportunities and student placement opportunities.

 - CQUniversity works in collaboration with Yuma Bimbi Support Services to improve literacy and numeracy for people with a disability.

 - Our Student Health Clinics operate in Rockhampton, Mackay, Sydney and Brisbane.
 These clinics are a collaboration between health care practitioners and our students to deliver local health services in oral health, speech pathology, physiotherapy, podiatry and chiropractic services.

-- A project, funded by the Alliance for a Cavity-Free Future, lead by CQUniversity's Melissa Plath, called Tarumbal Smiles involved exploration of a cavity-free future for children at a Central Queensland Kindergarten
+- A project, funded by the Alliance for a Cavity-Free Future, led by Melissa Plath, called Tarumbal Smiles involved exploration of a cavity-free future for children at a Central Queensland Kindergarten

 CQUniversity Performing Arts Initiatives